| |

 Instructions

 • Preheat the oven to 350 degrees.
-Coat a small ramekin with cooking spray.
+Coat a small ramekin with butter.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking